 It is possible to use the conan info command to extract useful information for Continuous Integration systems.
-More precisely, it has the --build-order, -bo option, that will produce a machine-readable output with an ordered list of package references, in the order they should be built.
+More precisely, it has the --build-order, -bo option (deprecated in favor of conan graph build-order), that will produce a machine-readable output with an ordered list of package references, in the order they should be built.
 E.g., let’s assume that we have a project that depends on Boost and Poco, which in turn depends on OpenSSL and zlib transitively.
 So we can query our project with a reference that has changed (most likely due to a git push on that package):

 $ conan info . -bo zlib/1.2.11@conan/stable [zlib/1.2.11@conan/stable], [OpenSSL/1.0.2l@conan/stable], [Boost/1.60.0@lasote/stable, Poco/1.7.8p3@pocoproject/stable]

 Note the result is a list of lists.
 When there is more than one element in one of the lists, it means that they are decoupled projects and they can be built in parallel by the CI system.

 You can also specify the --build-order=ALL argument, if you want just to compute the whole dependency graph build order

 $ conan info . --build-order=ALL > [zlib/1.2.11@conan/stable], [OpenSSL/1.0.2l@conan/stable], [Boost/1.60.0@lasote/stable, Poco/1.7.8p3@pocoproject/stable]